branco2552/branco2552/README.md

 ## Hi there 👋
-I'm branco2552, a 20yo Brazilian student, but also tech addict.
+I'm Bryan, a 20yo Brazilian student, but also tech addict.
 I learning how to programm: C and Python, but I'm also a (not professional) graphic designer (using CorelDRAWx8 most of the time).

 ## Technology and tools 🛠